-Most successful entrepreneurs around the world today are introverts.
-This is because introversion produces a number of different benefits.
-Introverts tend to listen more than they talk, which is great for collecting feedback and understanding customers.
+Most successful entrepreneurs around the world today are introverts, and for good reason.
+Introversion produces a number of different benefits that can be advantageous in the business world.
+For example, introverts tend to listen more than they talk, which is great for collecting feedback and understanding customers.
 The UK is a nation of introducing entrepreneurs, according to new research.

 One-third (36%) of entrepreneurs surveyed described themselves as introverts, compared to only 15% who said they were all-out extroverts.
 The findings are part of Virgin Money's campaign to celebrate the “Upstarts”, the people who have taken the leap and launched a business on their own.
-While the most successful entrepreneurs tend to be introverts, there are a greater number of extroverted entrepreneurs.
+While introverts may be more successful in the long run, there are still a greater number of extroverted entrepreneurs.
 Outwardly confident, eye-catching and articulate, the extroverted entrepreneur finds it easy to convince people to buy his business, and he is a networking expert.

 They'll probably find things a lot easier, especially in the start-up phase, where it's important that both you and the people you employ believe relentlessly in what you're doing.
 To address their weaknesses, introverted entrepreneurs must start a business that focuses on creative thinking and independence, and one that does not require them to be the public face of the company.
 Similarly, successful entrepreneurs delay immediate gratification for the sake of a goal that may be a long way down the road.
 No matter how their personalities differ, successful entrepreneurs know how to move on despite the inevitable awkwardness of stepping out of their comfort zones.